 Mourinho and Pogba share tense-looking training exchange in front of TV cameras

-Jose Mourinho and Paul Pogba shared a tense-looking training ground exchange the day after the Manchester United manager stripped the midfielder of the vice-captaincy.
+Jose Mourinho and Paul Pogba shared a tense training ground exchange the day after the Manchester United manager stripped the midfielder of the vice-captaincy.

 Old Trafford is under the spotlight once again as Tuesday’s shock Carabao Cup exit to second-tier Derby compounded fresh speculation over the club’s record signing.